 Program activities will include lectures, small group problem-solving workshops, laboratories, field work, and a field trip in spring.

 This program is designed for students who want a solid preparation for further study in the sciences.
 Students who only want to get a taste of science will find this program especially demanding and should consult with faculty before the program begins.
 Overall, we expect students to end the program in spring with a working knowledge of scientific, mathematical, and computational concepts, ability to reason critically and to solve problems, and with hands-on experience in natural science.
 Students will also gain a strong appreciation of the interconnectedness of biological and physical systems, and an ability to apply this knowledge to complex problems.

 Note: this program reduces to 75 students in spring quarter.

-biology, chemistry, environmental science, geology, and health professions
+This offering will prepare you for careers and advanced study in: biology, chemistry, environmental science, geology, and health professions

 $300 for a field trip in spring.

 Students should have a solid understanding of mathematics at the algebra II or precalculus level.